anjos/site/content/pages/short-bio.rst

 joined the `Biometrics Security and Privacy Group`_ at the `Idiap Research Institute` where he worked with face and vein biometrics, presentation attack detection, and reproducibility in research.
 Since 2018 André heads the `Biosignal Processing Group`_ at Idiap_.
-His current interests include reproducible research and open-science for medical applications, biometrics, image and signal processing, and machine learning.
-Among André's open-source contributions, one can cite Bob_ and the the BEAT_ web platform for evaluation and testing.
+His current research interests include medical applications, biometrics, image and signal processing, machine learning, research reproducibility and open science.
+Among André's open-source contributions, one can cite Bob_ and the the BEAT_ framework for evaluation and testing of machine learning systems.
 He teaches graduate-level `machine learning courses`_ at the École Polytechnique Fédérale de Lausanne (EPFL_) and master courses at Idiap's `Master of AI`_.
 He serves as reviewer for various scientific journals in pattern recognition, machine learning, and image.

 Shorter Version